chaos-lang/chaos-lang.org/website/docs/11_decision_making.md

 sidebar_label: Decision Making
 ---

-Decision making(a.k.a. control structures) in Chaos language is only achievable on function returns for the sake of **zero cyclomatic complexity**.
+Decision making(a.k.a. control structures) in Chaos language is only achievable on function returns for the sake of **flat cyclomatic complexity**.
 For example, if you run this program:

 ```chaos
 num def f1()